University of Northern British Columbia Apply Today

 Education (MEd Program)

-Andrew Kitchenham, Associate Professor
+Catherine Whalen, Associate Professor

-Colin Chasteauneuf, Assistant Professor
+Hartley Banack, Assistant Professor

-Website: http://www.unbc.ca/education
+Website: http://www.unbc.ca/master-of-education

-As distinct from undergraduate degree programs which advance students' knowledge of their disciplines, graduate degree programs at the Master's level have the more difficult task of not only advancing students' knowledge to the point of mastery, but also preparing students to demonstrate that they are capable of advancing the knowledge of their disciplines.
+As distinct from undergraduate degree programs that advance students’ knowledge of their disciplines, graduate degree programs at the Master’s level have the more difficult task of not only advancing students’ knowledge to the point of mastery, but also preparing students to demonstrate that they are capable of advancing the knowledge of their disciplines.
 The MEd degree awarded under the authority of the School of Education includes the courses and supervised study necessary to meet this obligation.

 Admission